bazelbuild/starlark/spec.md

 * `Mapping`: an iterable collection of keys associated to values.
 Values are identified and indexed by keys, that are not necessarily an integer.
 Example: `dict`.

-Although all of Starlark's core data types for sequences implement at least the `Sequence` contract, it's possible for an application that embeds the Starlark interpreter to define additional data types representing sequences of unknown length that implement only the `Iterable` contract.

 Strings and bytes values are not iterable, though they do support the `len(s)` and `s[i]` operations.
 Starlark deviates from Python here to avoid a common pitfall in which a string is used by mistake where a list containing a